Sikerdebaard/netherlands-vaccinations-scraper/README.md

 ## expected-doses-delivered-within-six-weeks.csv
 `date` iso datestamp when the row was published.
 `expected_deliveries_within_six_weeks` the number of doses that are expected to be delivered to the Netherlands within six weeks.

+## vaccine-doses-deliveries-by-vaccine.csv
+`year-week` the year and isoweek when the delivery should take place
+`sum` the sum of all manufacturers in that specific row
+`cumulative` the cumulative total
+All other columns are names of manufacturers.